lprescott/JavaCSV/README.md

 # OpenCSV
-A boilerplate for openCSV in java 1.8
+A boilerplate for openCSV in java 1.8 for quick implementation.